Six arrested over alleged pro-Palestine activists’ plot to disrupt Stock Exchange

 Six people were arrested after the Express newspaper tipped off police about the alleged plot by the Palestine Action group.

-Six people have been arrested in connection with an alleged plot to disrupt the London Stock Exchange, after being passed information by a newspaper.
+Six people have been arrested in connection with an alleged plot to disrupt the London Stock Exchange and cause “huge economic damage” after police were tipped off by a newspaper.

-The Metropolitan Police began an investigation after being tipped off on Friday by the Daily Express.
+The Metropolitan Police began an investigation after being passed information on Friday by the Daily Express.

 Activists from the Palestine Action group were allegedly plotting to “target” the London Stock Exchange on the morning of January 15, causing damage and “locking on” to prevent the building from opening for trading, Scotland Yard said.

-The force added that there was a “suggestion that this was one part of a planned week of action”.
+The Express reported that the plot would kickstart a planned “week of chaos”, while the Met added that there was a “suggestion that this was one part of a planned week of action”.

+The newspaper said the group hoped to cause “huge economic damage” by climbing on top of two revolving doors at the front of the building, armed with red paint-filled fire extinguishers, before locking their necks to the glass entrance using bike locks.

+Other activists would lock themselves together in front of the main and back entrances, while fake bank notes, painted red to represent blood, were fired from “money guns”.

+The allegations come after a two month investigation during which a reporter posed as a member of the group, the Express reported.

+It claimed to have been in touch with the group’s ringleader, who said on the encrypted messaging app Signal that Monday’s plot was part of a week of action against British institutions “complicit in Israeli apartheid”.

-A 31-year-old man was arrested on Sunday in Liverpool on suspicion of conspiracy to cause criminal damage.
+The Met said it had arrested a 31-year-old man on Sunday in Liverpool on suspicion of conspiracy to cause criminal damage in relation to the incident.

-A further five people, all believed to be part of the same alleged plot, were arrested later on Sunday on suspicion of conspiracy to cause criminal damage, Scotland Yard said.
+A further five people, all believed to be part of the same alleged plot, were arrested later on Sunday on suspicion of conspiracy to cause criminal damage.

 A 29-year-old woman was arrested in Albert Road, Brent, north London, and a 23-year-old man was arrested in Voss Street, Tower Hamlets, east London.